hidglobal/digitalpersona-native-api/docs/installation.md

 ### Install a DigitalPersona client

-To run the DigitalPersona AUTH sample code or to run and test your application, you should have a DigitalPersona client installed on your development machine.
+To run the DigitalPersona Native API sample code or to run and test your application, you should have a DigitalPersona client installed on your development machine.

 Additionally, if you are developing for the DigitalPersona AD or LDS Kiosk or Lite Client environment, you should test your application with those clients.